-- (1) If the Operator plans to, or does, temporarily cease production of the mining operation for one hundred eighty (180) days or more, the Operator must file a Notice of Temporary Cessation in writing, to the Office.
-An Operator conducting any in situ leach mining operation, regardless of designated mining operation status, shall file the Notice of Temporary Cessation at least thirty (30) days prior to ceasing operations; such Notice shall set forth the reasons for the temporary cessation and the expected duration of the temporary cessation. - (a) Initial period shall be the first five years of Temporary Cessation beginning with the 180 day period of production cessation; except that in the case of any in situ leach mining operation: - (I) If, in the judgment of the Board, the expected duration of any temporary cessation will be of such length that the Board believes that ground water reclamation should commence, the Board shall so order.
+- (1) If the Operator plans to, or does, temporarily cease production of the mining operation for one hundred and eighty (180) days or more, the Operator must file a Notice of Temporary Cessation in writing, to the Office. - (a) Initial period shall be the first five (5) years of Temporary Cessation beginning with the one hundred and eighty (180) day period of production cessation. - (b) The second five (5) year period of Temporary Cessation shall begin at the end of the initial period of Temporary Cessation. - (2) The Notice of Temporary Cessation for the initial period shall include the following: - (a) the date of cessation; - (b) the reasons for non-production or cessation of the mining operation;

-- (b) The second five year period of Temporary Cessation shall begin at the end of the initial period of Temporary Cessation; except that in the case of any in situ leach mining operation: - (i) If, in the judgment of the Board, the expected duration of any temporary cessation will be of such length that the Board believes that ground water reclamation should commence, the Board shall so order. - (2) The Notice of Temporary Cessation for the initial period shall include the following: - (a) the date of cessation; - (b) the reasons for non production or cessation of the mining operation; - (c) a plan for resumption of mining; - (d) the measures to be taken to comply with reclamation requirements and/or other activities related to the performance standards of Section 3.1 while the mine is in Temporary Cessation: - demonstration that the existing Financial Warranty is adequate to cover the reclamation liability; and - (f) for an in situ leach mining operation, a description of the ground water monitoring and pumping regime that will be maintained during the period of cessation of operations and a schedule for reporting monitoring data. - (3) The Notice for the second period shall include the following: - (a) demonstration that the existing Financial Warranty is adequate to cover the reclamation liability; - (b) explanation as to why the Operator has not recommenced operations or begun reclamation; - (c) demonstration of continued commitment to conduct mining operations at the site by the end of the second five year period; and - (d) for an in situ leach mining operation, a description of the ground water monitoring and pumping regime that will be maintained during the period of cessation of operations and a schedule for reporting monitoring data. - (4) Prior to the Board Hearing to consider the request for the second five year period of Temporary Cessation, the Office shall: - (a) conduct an inspection of the site to verify compliance with the Act and Mineral Rules and Regulations; - review the permit file for complaints against the operation and the status of resolution of those complaints; - (c) report to the Board at the Hearing comments by any owner of affected land or local government comments. - (5) The Notice shall be separate from any other correspondence or reports submitted to the Office.

-(6) Except as to in situ leach mining operations, the requirement of a Notice of Temporary Cessation shall not apply to Operators who resume the mining operation within one (1) year and have included in the permit applications a statement that the affected lands are to be used for less than one hundred eighty (180) days per year.
+- (c) a plan for resumption of mining; - (d) the measures to be taken to comply with reclamation requirements and/or other activities related to the performance standards of Section-Rule 3.1 while the mine is in Temporary Cessation; and - (e) demonstration that the existing Financial Warranty is adequate to cover the reclamation liability. - (3) The Notice for the second period shall include the following: - (a) demonstration that the existing Financial Warranty is adequate to cover the reclamation liability; - (b) explanation as to why the Operator has not recommenced operations or begun reclamation; - (c) demonstration of continued commitment to conduct mining operations at the site by the end of the second five (5) year period. - (4) Prior to the Board Hearing to consider the request for the second five (5) year period of Temporary Cessation, the Office shall: - (a) conduct an inspection of the site to verify compliance with the Act and Construction Material Rules and Regulations; - (b) review the permit file for complaints against the operation and the status of resolution of those complaints; - (c) report to the Board at the Hearing comments by any owner of affected land or local government comments. - (5) The Notice shall be separate from any other correspondence or reports submitted to the Office. - (6) The requirement of a Notice of Temporary Cessation shall not apply to Operators who resume the mining operation within one (1) year and have included in the permit applications a statement that the affected lands are to be used for less than one hundred and eighty (180) days per year.